Joecstarr/thesis/sections/software/survey.md

 KnotPlot[@schareinInteractiveTopologicalDrawing1998] is a closed source[^closed] knot computation tool primarily and widely used for diagramming knots, this includes several diagrams in this thesis.
-Knotplot was developed as a portion of Dr. Robert Scharein's PhD thesis [@schareinInteractiveTopologicalDrawing1998], he is also the primary maintainer.
+KnotPlot was developed as a portion of Dr. Robert Scharein's PhD thesis [@schareinInteractiveTopologicalDrawing1998], he is also the primary maintainer.
 The primary interface for KnotPlot is by interacting with a GUI[^GUI].
 This makes the onboarding process for non-technical users, including undergraduate researchers, straightforward and the learning curve shallow.
-Knotplot includes many export options and specialized research computational tools, some undocumented.
+KnotPlot includes many export options and specialized research computational tools, some undocumented.
 While support is readily available from Dr. Scharein this can make power use of KnotPlot difficult.
 KnotPlot has recently added a programmatic interface allowing general scripting in the programming language Lua.
 This scripting interface allows for custom diagramming and custom